-To ready you for the future, I’m going to focus on some of the changes you can expect to affect the Forex calendar so that you can be prepared when they are finally put to action.
+To prepare you for the future, I’m going to focus on some of the changes you can expect to affect the Forex calendar so that you can be prepared when they are finally put into action.

 (Learn about trading using central banks’ reports)